AgriReceipts/base-1/README.md

+🔐 Default Login Credentials
+This project uses pre-defined user accounts for testing and demo purposes.
+Below are the details for usernames and passwords based on user roles.

-Password
+🔑 Password
-The password for every user account created by this script is: password123
+All user accounts created by this script use the same default password:

+nginx
+Copy
+Edit
+password123
-Usernames
+👤 Usernames
-The usernames follow a specific pattern depending on the user's role:

-Committee Users (DEO, Supervisor, Secretary):
+📌 Committee Users (DEO, Supervisor, Secretary) Usernames are generated using the format:

+php-template
+Copy
+Edit
+<role>_<committeename>
+The role is one of: deo, supervisor, or secretary

-The username is a combination of the role and the committee name (in lowercase, with spaces removed).
-The format is: role_committeename
+The committee name is in lowercase with spaces removed

+✅ Examples
-Examples for the "Kakinada Rural" committee:
+For the "Kakinada Rural" committee:

 deo_kakinadarural